tayganr/lakehouse/modules/module02b.md

 1. Navigate to the **Integrate** hub
 2. Click the **[+]** icon to add a new resource and click **Pipeline**
-3. Rename the pipeline to `pipelineDimIncrementalLoad`
+3. Rename the pipeline to `C3 - pipelineDimIncrementalLoad`
 4. Under **Parameters**, click **New**
 5. Set the name of the parameter to `fileName`
 6. Within Activities, search for `Data flow`, and drag the **Data flow activity** onto the canvas